Rudolfo Anaya 1937-2020 (Photo by Lonnie Anderson)

 Since the burning was in his home state, “that was the most traumatic,” he said.
 “That’s pretty extreme dictatorship.”

-States Newsroom Reporter Ariana Figueroa penned a story for us this week pointing out that across the country, the books that are being banned are by and about people who aren’t white or straight.
+States Newsroom Reporter Ariana Figueroa penned a story for us pointing out that across the country, the books that are being banned are by and about people who aren’t white or straight.

 Anaya said that when schools trash those novels, they’re telling students who are represented in those books that they don’t matter.

 … He can imagine how the students in Arizona must have felt after the school board sent the message: This literature is not worthy of study.
 “It’s telling them: You are not worthy.”

 The study of culture profits all students regardless of ethnicity, he said.
 “We have to live together.
 Isn’t knowing about each other better than not knowing?
 Resentment and prejudice come when we don’t know.”

 Anaya was confident then that Bless Me, Ultima would end up back on the shelves in Arizona.
 Because that’s what always happens, he assured me.
 People don’t stand for suppression.

 “The good people of the community will come back and say, ‘We want our kids to read all sorts of literature because that’s the way of a democracy.’”